muratk3n/thirdwave/en/README.md

 ---

-Dutch was also adamantly against any RU overtures..
+The Dutch was also adamantly against any RU overtures.
+"One word:
+MH17"?
+Damn.

 "EU leaders have rejected a push by Germany and France to relaunch meetings with Russian President Vladimir Putin after fierce resistance